-The change in our reportable segments resulted in no change in our total consolidated financial condition, results of operations, or segment information previously reported, as we had no Private Contract sales during the quarterly period ended March 31, 2021 or fiscal year ended December 31, 2020.
 Each of our reporting segments continue to employ consistent accounting policies.
-As a result of this assessment, we now report our activities in the following three reporting segments: Wholesale, Retail and Contract Manufacturing.
 In our Wholesale business, we distribute our products through a wide range of distribution channels representing over 10,000 retail store locations in the U.S. and Canada as well as in several international markets.
 Our Wholesale channels vary by product line and include sporting goods stores, outdoor retailers, independent shoe retailers, hardware stores, catalogs, mass merchants, uniform stores, farm store chains, specialty safety stores, specialty retailers and online retailers.
-Our Retail business includes direct sales of our products to consumers through our business to business web platform, e-commerce websites, third party marketplaces and our Rocky outlet store.
+Our Retail business includes direct sales of our products to consumers through our business-to-business web platform, e-commerce websites, third party marketplaces and our Outdoor Gear Store.
 Contract Manufacturing includes sales to the U.S. military, private label sales and any sales to customers in which we are contracted to manufacture or source a specific footwear product for a customer.
-See Note 17 - Segment Information for further information.
+See Note 18 of our Consolidated Financial Statements for further information.